Newsletter Subscribe

 Martha’s Table, Safety Beach

-Modelled after Martha’s Table, Martha’s Table is Victoria’s Conrad-coded dream.
-Nautical interiors, yachts drifting outside, oysters and lobster served with low-lit glamour.
-Every dish whispers of long summers by the sea — burrata, crudo, flatbread still warm from the oven.
-This is serious, glamorous, completely unforgettable.
+Martha’s Table is Victoria’s underrated scene-stealer.
+Nautical interiors, yachts drifting beyond the windows, oysters and lobster served with low-lit glamour.
+Every dish feels made for long summers by the sea: burrata, crudo, flatbread still warm from the oven.
+Polished, romantic and effortlessly coastal, it’s the place for long lunches that stretch deep into golden hour.

 5 Waterfront Place, Safety Beach